llk23r/TaxSee/README.md

-# GraphRAG in 1000 lines
+# GraphRAG in 1000 lines (AND A RAG ENGINE to build future RAG applications ~ WIP)

 This implementation demonstrates a cutting-edge approach to Retrieval-Augmented Generation (RAG) combining multiple SOTA techniques for maximum accuracy and performance.